kivy-garden/garden.rotabox/README.md

 Rotabox is a *kivy widget* with customizable 2D bounds that follow its rotation.
 The users can shape their own, specific bounds, to fit an image (or a series of images in an animation), using  a visual editor *(See Rotaboxer below)*.

+Essentially, it's a widget that, while rotating, is able to track specific points on its visual and it can also be used just for that.

-Rotabox also offers touch and multitouch interactivity (drag, rotation and scaling).
+Rotabox also offers multitouch interactivity (drag, rotation and scaling).

 ___
 ## Features & particularities

 ### Collision detection methods
  Rotabox offers two collision approaches.
  They can't be both used at the same time on the same widget and, normally, collisions are thought to happen between widgets that use the same detection method.
  Combinations between the two are possible but more expensive.

 * Segment intersection detection (Default method):